Skip Navigation

 Sights and Activities

-• Limburgs Museum - This museum tells the (recent) history of Limburg, but also has a lot of special exhibitions.
+Venlo is the location of the Limburgs Museum (museum of Limburg).
+This museum tells the (recent) history of Limburg, but also has a lot of special exhibitions.
+It is located near to the trainstation.
+A new addition of the museum will be opened in 2012.

-• Museum van Bommel van Dam - Located next to the Limburgs Museum, this is a modern arts museum, with a very good collection, and good exhibitions.
+Museum van Bommel van Dam is located next to the Limburgs Museum, this is a modern arts museum, with a very good collection, and good exhibitions.

-• Raadhuis (Town Hall) - Built in 1736, this beautiful town hall is located at the market square in the old part of the town.
+The Stadhuis (Town Hall) of Venlo was built in 1736, this beautiful town hall is located at the market square in the old part of the town.
+On the square you will find many cafés and restaurants.

-• City-Bridge - The bridge that connects Venlo and Blerick is guarded by four statues by Shinkichi Tajiri, who lives in a town near to Venlo.
+The bridge that connects Venlo and Blerick is guarded by the four statues by Shinkichi Tajiri, who lived in the nearby town of Baarlo, until his death in march 2009.
+These are not the only sculptures of Tajiri you can find in Venlo or the surrounding towns.
+Throughout the north of Limburg, you can find a lot of his work.
+His knots made out of metal are famous in this area.
 The bridge also has illuminated panels, that keeps changing the panoramic figures they project.

-• Kasteeltuinen (Castle's gardens) - Ten kilometers north of Venlo, lies the little town of Arcen.
-The main attraction of this town are the garden that surround the castle.
+Ten kilometers north of Venlo, lies the little town of Arcen.
+The main attraction of this town are the Kasteeltuinen (Castle gardens) that surround the castle.
+In the gardens there is also a little zoo.
+The gardens are open from April until late October/Early November.

 Top